Battle of Remagen: Additional bridges

-The 51st Engineer Combat Battalion, commanded by Lieutenant Colonel Harvey Fraser, built a Class 40, 25 Ton 969 ft reinforced heavy pontoon bridge 3.2 km upstream on the bank of the Rhine between Kripp to Linz.
-Assisted by the 181st and 552nd Engineer Heavy Pontoon Battalions, they began construction at 4:00 pm on 10 March, while the far shore had not yet been captured.
+The 51st Engineer Combat Battalion, commanded by Lt.
+Col. Harvey Fraser, built a Class 40, 25-ton 969 ft reinforced heavy pontoon bridge 3.2 km upstream on the bank of the Rhine between Kripp to Linz.
+Assisted by the 181st and 552nd Engineer Heavy Pontoon Battalions, they began construction at 4 p.m. on 10 March, while the far shore had not yet been captured.
 German planes bombed and strafed the bridges during construction, killing three men and injuring two others.
-On 11 March, the 9th AIB captured Linz and at 7:00 pm, 27 hours after beginning construction, the engineers completed the second bridge, the fastest built floating bridge ever completed by the engineers while under fire.
-It opened for traffic at 11:00 pm that night, and was reinforced the next day to carry heavier traffic.
+On 11 March, the 9th AIB captured Linz and at 7 p.m., 27 hours after beginning construction, the engineers completed the second bridge, the fastest-built floating bridge ever completed by the engineers while under fire.
+It opened for traffic at 11 p.m. that night, and was reinforced the next day to carry heavier traffic.
 Once the second tactical bridge was open, the treadway bridge was used for eastbound traffic and the pontoon bridge for westbound traffic.
 Tracked vehicles were limited to 5 mph and wheeled vehicles to 15 mph.
 One vehicle crossed every two minutes, and within seven days, 2,500 vehicles had used it to reach the far bank.
-They named the bridge after the commanding officer of the 552nd Battalion, Major William F. Tompkins Jr., who had been killed by enemy shelling during its construction.
+They named the bridge after the commanding officer of the 552nd Battalion, Maj.
+William F. Tompkins Jr., who had been killed by enemy shelling during its construction.

 When the treadway and pontoon bridges were operational, the engineers closed the Ludendorff Bridge for repairs on Monday, 12 March.
 Its steel framework was more resistant to artillery and bombs and allowed it to carry heavier loads like the heavy M26 Pershing tanks, making it worth repairing.
 By 14 March, the Americans had 16 gun batteries and 33 Automatic Weapon batteries, totaling 672 anti-aircraft weapons, arrayed for miles around the bridgehead.
 It was the largest concentration of anti-aircraft weapons during World War II.
-Colonel E. Paul Semmens, Assistant Professor of History at the U.S. Air Force Academy, said it ranked among "the greatest antiaircraft artillery battles in American history".
+Col. E. Paul Semmens, assistant professor of history at the U.S. Air Force Academy, said it ranked among "the greatest antiaircraft artillery battles in American history".
 The anti-aircraft fire was so intense that shells falling back to earth caused 200 casualties to their own side.
-Of the 367 aircraft that attacked the bridge, the Americans shot down 109 (almost 30%) of them.
+Of the 367 aircraft that attacked the bridge, the Americans shot down 109 (almost 30 percent) of them.
 Gefechtsverband Kowalewski lost 18 jet aircraft in combat, plus several more that were damaged on landing, about a third of its strength.

 On 15 March, engineers determined that the Ludendorff Bridge had sagged about 6 to 12 in and decided that extensive work would be needed before it would be ready for use.
 Meanwhile, the pontoon ferries, DUKWs and LCVPs continued to supplement the two tactical bridges.
 By 23 March, the LCVPs had carried 13,800 troops and 406 vehicles.

 The 78th expanded the bridgehead, taking Bad Honnef and cutting part of the Ruhr-Frankfurt autobahn on 16 March.